 In aircraft instruments, gyros are used in attitude, compass and turn coordinators.
 These instruments contain a wheel or rotor rotating at a high RPM which gives it two important properties: rigidity and precession.
-The rotor or gyro can be electrically or vacuum / pressure driven by a pump on the engine.
+The rotor or gyro can be electrically or vacuum / pressure driven by a separate pump on the engine.

-Micro electromechanical systems is a technology developed around 1986, that can be defined as miniaturized mechanical and electromechanical components (i.e., devices and structures) that are made using the techniques of microfabrication much the same as integrated circuits are created with lithography.
+Micro electromechanical systems is a technology developed around 1986, that can be defined as miniaturized mechanical and electromechanical components (i.e., devices and structures) that are made using the techniques of micro-fabrication much the same as integrated circuits are created with lithography.
 MEMS devices are made up of small structures with sizes between 1 to 100 micrometers (i.e. 0,001 to 0,1 mm).

 The types of MEMS devices can vary from relatively simple structures having no moving elements, to extremely complex electromechanical systems with multiple moving elements under the control of integrated microelectronics.
-The one main criterion of MEMS is that there are at least some elements having some sort of mechanical functionality whether or not these elements can move.
+The one main criterion of MEMS is that there are at least some elements having some sort of mechanical functionality, whether or not these elements can move.

 The term used to define MEMS in different parts of the world may vary.
-They are mostly called MEMS in the United States, while in other parts of the world they go by the name "Microsystems Technology" or "micromachined devices".
+They are mostly called MEMS in the United States, while in other parts of the world they go by the name "Microsystems Technology" or "Micro-machined Devices".

 They are are defined as devices that convert energy from one form to another.
 In the case of micro-sensors, the device typically converts a measured mechanical signal into an usable electrical signal.
-And this can be further processed for eventual display in an EFIS system.
+And this can be further processed for display in an EFIS system.

-Nano electromechanical systems (NEMS) are even smaller than MEMS and contain very small sensors, actuators and even opto and acoustical components.
+Nano ElectroMechanical Systems (NEMS) are even smaller than MEMS and contain very small sensors, actuators and even opto and acoustical components.
 See image above for an example of a such an actuator.